Travel Information

 reliable and very informative.
 Select the English language

-option, and type in Lvov and Chernovcy (note
+option, and type in Lvov and Tluste or

-the precise train times and numbers makes it easier to deal
+boxes.
+Armed with the precise train times and numbers makes

-with the ticket vendors in the Lviv station, who often cannot
+it much easier to deal with the ticket vendors in the Lviv

 The train station in Lviv is a bit dreary and crowded, but